UWPCE-PythonCert/SystemDevelopment/slides_sources/source/scipy.rst

   http://www.scipy.org/stackspec.html

-  Many other domain-specific packages area available:

-    Core "stack" is what most people will want, regardless of domain.
+  Many other domain-specific packages area available: The core "stack" is what most people will want, regardless of domain.

 What's in the scipy stack?
 --------------------------